-Harbor Branch Oceanographic Institute Foundation, Inc. (the "Foundation") (previously known as Harbor Branch Oceanographic Institute, Inc.) is a nonprofit corporation organized and operated for the benefit of Florida Atlantic University (FAU) which is a unit of the State of Florida, located in Boca Raton, Florida.
+Harbor Branch Oceanographic Institute Foundation, Inc. (the "Foundation") (previously known as Harbor Branch Oceanographic Institute, Inc.) is a nonprofit corporation organized and operated for the benefit of Harbor Branch Oceanographic Institute at Florida Atlantic University (FAU) which is a unit of the State of Florida, located in Boca Raton, Florida.
 Harbor Branch Oceanographic Institute Foundation, Inc. functions as a direct-support organization of the University and is a component unit (for accounting purposes only) of the University.